RoboVault/robo-sim/README.md

 # robo-sim

-This is a working doc to test various scenarious and the impact of extreme price movements + various paramaters on strategy
+This is a working doc to test various scenarios and the impact of extreme price movements + various paramaters on strategy

-model.py contains underlying logic for simulation including while simulation.iypnb can be used to simulate various scenarious such as
+model.py contains underlying logic for simulation including while simulation.iypnb can be used to simulate various scenarios such as
 1) simulating AMM price movements for given randomly generated trades with varying degrees of volatility
 2) tracking performance of LP vs holding for extreme price movements
 3) tracking vault performance using robovault strategy with given return paramaters